My globe revealed!

 My globe features musical instruments, symbols and tribal masks from the Ashanti region of Ghana, West Africa as this was where the captured people last saw their homeland.
 I have also focused on the Republic of Barbados and it’s Tuk bands due to my links with the island and the fact that myself and my husband both have dual citizenship of Britain and Barbados.
 This type of music is also a big favourite with my Bajan family.

 My globe has a backdrop of the sugar cane fields and palm trees of Barbados and the foreground features drummers from both countries, dancers, a horn player (yes, horns were banned as well!) and stilt walkers.
-I have also featured the yellow oleander (a poisonous flower found in Barbados) to represent the fact that the enslaved people would sometimes, in other acts of rebellion, try to poison the slave masters.
+I have also featured the yellow oleander (a poisonous flower found in Barbados) to represent the fact that the enslaved people would sometimes, in other acts of rebellion, try to poison their enslavers.

 Finally, I have used the broken trident from Barbados’s national flag - broken to represent independence from the UK - set against the background of an African sun.